jglim/CaesarSuite/README.md

 - Parse, visually modify and reinterpret a variant-coding string
 - Generate authentication seed-keys from standalone DLLS (borrowed from my [SecurityAccessQuery](https://github.com/jglim/SecurityAccessQuery))

-Diogenes will be "complete" when it can:
+(New:)
 - Open a UDS connection over J2534 (✅)
 - Enumerate connected ECUs and identify online devices with compatible CBF files (✅ : UDS)
 - Complete a seed-key challenge with a target ECU (✅ : Paired with [UnlockECU](https://github.com/jglim/UnlockECU))
-- Write a new variant-coding string on a target ECU (❌ : Typically about 4 unaccounted bytes, requires DiagServiceCode which is a significant undertaking)
+- Write a new variant-coding string on a target ECU (✅* : Experimental, reuses fingerprints, still needs more testing)

+Diogenes will be "complete" when it can:

+- ❌: Test on an ECU that is installed in a vehicle.
+So far, tests have been made on a real ECU, but only on the bench.

 *If you are looking for an alternative with a broader feature set, check out [OpenVehicleDiag](https://github.com/rnd-ash/OpenVehicleDiag) instead*